A little description of the Hamlet before your visit.

 For photos visit gallery (‘outdoors’ filter)

 No matter when in the season you visit, we’ll always have yummies in our garden: tomatoes, salads, onions, garlic, peppers, green beans, peas, aubergine, courgette and potatoes and all the herbs.
 Truffle and wild asparagus hide in our woods (don’t tell anyone!).
 Fruit trees with figues, walnuts and hazelnuts, almonds, apples, pears, peaches, plums and cherries – even olives.
-None of ours as perfect-colored or shaped as they come in the supermarkets – but we can assure you that the fresh tomato from the vine or a fig from a tree will be a treat!
+None of ours are as perfect-colored or shaped as they come in the supermarkets – but we can assure you that the fresh tomato from the vine or a fig from a tree will be a treat!

 For photos visit gallery (‘garden treats’ filter)